lstrojny/functional-php/docs/04-function-functions.md

 # Function functions

-Function functions take a function and return a new, modified version of the function.
+Function functions take a function or functions and return a new, modified version of the function.

 ## retry()